oslc-op/oslc-specs/tools/ShapeChecker/README.md

 Each `-v` argument provides the path to a local file, or the URI for a file, containing the Turtle source for a single RDF vocabulary.

+    -x suppressedURI ...

+Each `-x` argument specifies a URI not to be loaded when chasing down cross-references from vocabularies or shapes being checked.
+Use this to exclude older versions of the vocabularies or shapes being checked, or vocabularies or shapes not yet published to their intended location.
+Use `@base` in the source to specify the intended location of a not-yet-published vocabulary or shape.

 The RDF model with the summary and warnings is described in the Javadoc for `net.open_services.shapechecker.ResultModel`.
 Note that not all 'issues' that are noted are necessarily errors - for example, a vocabulary may define some terms used